Academic Policies and General Regulations

 Students should consult the Bursar's Office for tuition refund deadlines associated with course withdrawal.

-Students who have been inactive for three terms or longer must submit a written update to the Dean for reinstatement.
+Students who have been inactive for three terms or longer without requesting a Leave of Absence (see below) may be administratively withdrawn and must therefore submit a written update to the Dean for reinstatement.
 Depending on the individual circumstances, it may be necessary to complete a full application for admission.
 A review of past work will determine the terms of readmission.

 All honorably discharged veterans who have interrupted their Fairfield education to serve in the military will be readmitted and may apply for financial aid.